-A candidate with a formally diagnosed disability who needs special testing arrangements must submit a written request for each examination that the candidate intends to write to Preliminary Actuarial Examinations/SOA for Exams 1/P, 2/FM, 3F/MFE, and 4/C; to the CAS for Exams 3L and 5-9; and to The Institutes for the two online courses.
-Documentation of the disability (e.g., physician's statement, diagnostic test results), as well as the need for special arrangements, are required of each candidate.
+A candidate with a formally diagnosed disability who needs special testing arrangements must submit a written request for each examination that the candidate intends to write.
+For preliminary exams, contact the sponsoring organization.
+For Exams LC, ST, and 5-9, contact the CAS Office.
+For the two online courses, contact The Institutes.
+Documentation of the disability, e.g., physician's statement, diagnostic test results, as well as the need for special arrangements, is required of each candidate.
 Previous accommodations given to the candidate in an educational program or work setting may be considered.
-Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams 1-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.
+Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams LC, ST, and 5-9; and prior to the first day of the testing window for exams for Online Courses 1/CA1 and 2/CA2.